 SELECT [FirstName] ,[LastName] ,[DepartmentName] FROM [Employee] FULL JOINSelect Few Columns [Department] ON [Employee].[DepartID] = [Department].[id]

-What happens if we have the same Column names in both the tables?
+What happens if we have the same Column names in both tables?
 Well, you will end up in a mess.
 Let us see how to resolve the issue.
 Before we get into the solution, let me show you one practical example.

 SELECT [FirstName] ,[LastName] ,id ,[DepartmentName] FROM [Employee] FULL OUTER JOIN [Department] ON [Employee].[DepartID] = [Department].[id]